rahad37/react-material-app/README.md

 # movie-app
 ## Intro
 This is a react material website.
-The website is fully designed by material-ui.
+The website is fully designed by material-ui and developed by javascript and react.js.
 ## Live Link
 https://react-material-app.netlify.app/
 ## About Me